smart79/Word-Guess-Game/README.md

 ## 📌 Overview

 **Stellar Word Quest** is an interactive browser-based word-guessing game inspired by classic **Hangman** but set in the cosmos.
-Players guess **letters from A-Z** to reveal space-related words before running out of attempts.
+Players guess **letters from A-Z** to reveal space-related words before running out of attempts to save your planet before it explodes.

 The game includes:
 ✔ **Dynamic UI updates** with DOM manipulation.